Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 Petursson: No, it was a kind of calculated risk.
 In this business you have to take some risks.
 Overall, it did very well compared to the market size.
 When all the chips are counted we made about $3 million out of the four games we did, through a combination of direct consumer revenue and co-development with the platform holders.
 I wouldn’t call that a very bad outcome.
 But the market is going to need a few years to justify more bets along the lines of game investments at the scale we like to do.

 We’ve decided not to do new development, but we’re going to keep our current games in operation.
 We’ve done well subsequently.
 We’re still selling quite well given the market size.
 We just want to focus more on PC and mobile.
 Since then we’ve announced two more mobile titles: War of Ascension and Project Galaxy.
-We also have discussed development of a first-person shooter in the EVE universe, Project Nova, and we’re working on a new action MMO in London.
+We also have discussed development of a first-person shooter in the Eve universe, Project Nova, and we’re working on a new action MMO in London.

 GamesBeat: You’re doubling down on a lot of things, as opposed to branching out, it seems.
 Mobile is a kind of branch for you, maybe?
 How would you characterize that?

 Petursson: Certainly we’ve kept an eye on mobile for the past 10 years.
 I’d say now the market for mobile is turning more toward deeper, more hardcore games.
 It makes sense for us to take a closer look at that now.
 That’s why we’ve started mobile game development.
-EVE: War of Ascension is already in a soft launch process.
+Eve: War of Ascension is already in a soft launch process.
 The KPIs for that game are looking extraordinarily strong.
 We feel confident in the decision that this is the time for us to take a closer look at mobile.

 GamesBeat: When you look at the global games business, it doesn’t surprise me that an Asian company is doing a deal like this.
 Does it feel like that’s part of the future?
 Financially strong companies are quite often in Asia now.